Kyle Walker transfer: Burnley agree £5m deal to sign Man City and England defender

 Walker knows Burnley boss Scott Parker following their time playing together at Tottenham from 2011 to 2013.

-The experienced Premier League defender would be their ninth signing of the summer window ahead of their return to the top flight.
+The experienced Premier League defender is in line to become Burnley's fifth new signing of the summer following

+Max Weiss, Quilindschy Hartman, Axel Tuanzebe and Loum Tchouana, while loan deals for Bashir Humphreys, Marcus Edwards, Zian Flemming and Jaidon Anthony have been made permanent.

 Burnley's transfer window so far